 Full Form of NDA – Non-Disclosure Agreement

 The full form of NDA is termed as Non-Disclosure Agreement.
-It is defined as the Legal contract of a confidential agreement entered between two or more parties (covered under the Indian Contract Act, 1872) for restricting the parties from disclosing any confidential information & proprietary information that has been shared by the contracting parties during the validity of the agreement.
+It is defined as the Legal contract of a confidential agreement entered between two or more parties (covered under the Indian Contract Act, 1872) to restrict the parties from disclosing any confidential information & proprietary information shared by the contracting parties during the validity of the agreement.

 There are basically three types which are in practice currently:

 - Bilateral Agreement

 How to Write the Non-Disclosure Agreement?

 There are certain steps that can be followed.

 Step #1 – The first step is to identify the requirement of NDA; whether for the particular agreement, the party is going to disclose any confidential information which the company doesn’t want to be shared with the public.

 Step #2 – After identifying the need, the party needs to identify the confidential information that is going to be shared while performing the contractual obligations and activities.
 During the identification, the party should make sure that such information is not to be shared before entering into the agreement & attesting the agreement.
 Sharing of the information can cover many prospects.
 Such information should not be easily available to the public because such will not be considered confidential.

 Step #3 – After these identifications, the parties can draft an agreement by titling the agreement as a ‘Non-Disclosure Agreement.’
 In the Title part, the name of the parties entering into the agreement is mentioned as well as the reason for which such agreement has been entered, i.e., Business purpose, etc.